Skip to content

 Building a Portfolio with Next.js 14 and Tailwind CSS

-How I built ihimanshu.in — from liquid glass navigation to MDX blog, Firebase guestbook, and a Lighthouse score above 90.
+How I built ihimanshu.in — liquid glass navigation, MDX blog, dynamic OG images, and a contact form wired to Resend.

 By Himanshu Yadav2 min readViews: 1

-Why this matters: How I built ihimanshu.in — from liquid glass navigation to MDX blog, Firebase guestbook, and a Lighthouse score above 90.
+Why this matters: How I built ihimanshu.in — liquid glass navigation, MDX blog, dynamic OG images, and a contact form wired to Resend.

-When I sat down to rebuild my portfolio, I had a clear goal: ship something that I'd be proud to show a hiring manager and a developer peer.
-That means fast, accessible, well-structured, and visually interesting — without being showy.
+When I sat down to rebuild my portfolio, I had one rule: ship something I'd be comfortable showing a hiring manager and a developer peer.
+Fast, accessible, and visually interesting — without being try-hard about it.

 The stack

-• Next.js 14 (App Router) — server components by default, excellent DX, easy deployment on Vercel
+• Next.js 14 (App Router) — server components by default, clean DX, deploys to Vercel without config

-• Tailwind CSS — no context switching between files, consistent design tokens
+• Tailwind CSS — no jumping between files to track styles, tokens stay consistent

-• Framer Motion — surgical animations without a large runtime cost
+• Framer Motion — handles animations without a heavy runtime

 The navigation

-The nav was the most fun to design. iOS 26 introduced a "liquid glass" aesthetic — heavy backdrop blur, specular white highlights, and a shimmer sweep on hover.
-I implemented it with:
+The nav was the most fun part. iOS 26 introduced a "liquid glass" aesthetic — heavy backdrop blur, specular highlights, a shimmer on hover.
+I built it in pure CSS:

 backdrop-filter: blur(50px);